 The core function of the Life Science Division (LSD) is to play a leading research role in managing and utilizing the natural resources for sustainable development, conservation of the biodiversity and provision of ecosystem services.
 The objectives of the Division are to:

 - Undertake and promote collaborative scientific research in biodiversity, and ecosystem services, climate change impacts/adaptation and social ecological systems.

-• Provide specialized and applied research on natural resources policies in support of national development goal
+- Provide specialized and applied research on natural resources policies in support of national development goal

 - Conduct academic and theoretical applied research as well as contributing to teaching in priority areas;

 - Promote mentoring, capacity building and postgraduate research fellowship program (PGRF).